amckewan/forth16/README.md

 Blocks are stored in `blocks.fb` which is the same as gforth.

-The CPU fetches 8-bit instructions from the VM's memory and executes them with a `switch` statement.
+This leans on lots of prior work, but heavy reference to F83 and a 1980s polyFORTH manual from GreenArrays.

-This is the machine or assembly language.
+# TODO

-Implemented on that is a 16-bit, indirect-threaded, Forth.
+-

-This leans on lots of prior work, but heavy reference to F83, Starting Forth, and ideas from a 1980s polyFORTH manual.
+-

 # CPU
 The CPU is a byte-code interpreter with a forth-like instruction set.